chaos-polymtl/lethe/doc/source/examples/dem/granular-mixer/granular-mixer.rst

 Description of the case
 -----------------------

-This simulation consists of two stages: packing (0-0.5 s) and mixing (0.5-5 s).
+This simulation consists of two stages: packing (0-0.5 s) and mixing (0.5-5 s) of particles.
 There are two types of particles in this simulation (bidispersed system), that are inserted on top of each other during the packing stage.
+The size and properties of the two particle types are the same, we only need to define two particle types to make the visualization easier during post-processing.
 At :math:`t=0.5` s, the pitched-blade impeller starts rotating with an angular velocity of 6 rad/s and mixes the particles.

 Parameter file